Los Angeles, CA – Tom Purves, CEO, of Rolls-Royce, talked to me about Rolls-Royce’s efforts to be green in its car segment.

 We were at the unveiling of the 4-door 200EX.
 The 200EX is a preview of the new car that will be called the Rolls-Royce Ghost.
-Production will begin at the companys Goodwood manufacturing facility on the south coast of England later in 2009.
+Production will begin at the company’s Goodwood manufacturing facility on the south coast of England later in 2009.

-Purves talked about the thermal electric generator (TEG) unit attached under the car.
+Purves talked about the thermal electric generator (TEG) unit attached to the car.
 The TEG reduces the load on the alternator, improving the fuel economy by 5 percent.
 This improvement is created by creating electric energy from the heat in the exhaust gas and the cooler outside air.

-The TEG won’t show up on a Rolls-Royce for years, but it shows the future technology rolls-Royce is working on.
+The TEG won’t show up on a Rolls-Royce for years, but it shows the future technology Rolls-Royce is working on.

 Purves talked about the hardship of meeting President Obama’s new Corporate Average Fuel Economy (CAFE).